Huang-Ming Zuxun

-The Preface, composed by Zhu Yuanzhang himself, admonishes his descendants to exert a strict legalist government.
+The Preface, composed by Zhu Yuanzhang himself, admonishes his descendants to exert a strict legalist government (legalism being a Chinese school of thought).
 The work pins the survival on the dynasty principally upon personal austerity and watchfulness both over practical administration of the empire, the niceties of ritual and etiquette on various occasions, and various potential traitors including their relatives, spouses, and officials both military and civil.

+Countries to not be invaded

+In the preface of the section, 祖訓首章, the Hongwu Emperor stated a policy that he would not conquer 15 neighbouring countries in order to maintain harmonious tributary relations with these countries and at the same time promote the development of trade between countries.

+Accordingly, he created a list of countries not be invaded (不征之國 (不征之国, Bù zhēng zhī guó)).
+Their locations are compared to where Nanjing, then capital of the Ming Dynasty, is :